AzureDocKit/azuredockit.github.io/Troubleshooting.md

 * **The first question being asked is the tenant name.
 What should I enter in this.**
   * Have a look at http://www.azuredockit.com/2016/05/19/what-tenant-should-i-use-to-generate-documentation-using-azure-dockit/
   * It will give you all the details on how to find which tenant to use

+* **When I try to log in to Azure DocKit, I get the error AADTSTS900093 : Does not have access to consent**
+  * This means that the Azure Active Directory Global Administrator has explicitely prevented users to use 3rd Party Application.
+  * You can confirm that by going in the Azure Active Directory Blade (on portal.azure.com), and then select User Settings.
+If Users can allows apps to access their data is set to No, it means that the Azure Active Directory Global Administrator has explicitely prevented users to use 3rd Party Application.
+  * You have two options : Change this settings to allow users to use Azure DocKit or Ask an Azure Global Administrator to generate the documentation using Azure DocKit